Sitges: Beaches

+Since 1956, the construction of breakwaters and ports has led to a considerable expansion of the beach surface.
 Sitges has 17 sand beaches.
 Four of them are in the east: the first one called Les Botigues at the beginning of the coast, next to the beaches of Castelldefels and the other three are following the coast of Garraf (Road C-31).
 One of them is Garraf village beach.

 There are eleven beaches in the town and two to its west, which are difficult to access.

-All the eastern and urban beaches have flags indicating the state of the sea and most of them have quality diplomas and blue flags awarded by the European Union.

 There are three main nudist beaches located in Sitges.
 One of which is Platja dels Balmins, the second nudist beach is Platja d'Aiguadolç, both of these beaches are populated by all members of the community.
 The third nudist beach is Playa del Muerto, which is more populated by the gay community.
 Platja dels Balmins and Platja d'Aiguadolç are located on the eastern side of Sitges while Playa del Muerto is located on the western side of Sitges and is more difficult to reach.

+Sitges is Catalonia's leader in coastal excellence.
+Nine of its beaches and 2 local marinas consistently earn the prestigious Blue Flag distinction.
+It has also been awarded the Biosphere Destination certificate in recognition of its commitment to sustainable tourism and environmental best practices.